awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

    -  Encodes vector-like data from a fixed list of possible values (i.e. multi-label/multi-categorical data) using a multi-hot encoding.
 The length of the resulting vector will be the number of categories in the data minus one, and each value will have a 1 value for every category that appears, and 0 everwhere else.
    -  ``kwargs``:
-      - ``separator`` (String, optional): Same as the one in the No-op operation, the separator is used to split input value in CSV format.
+      - ``separator`` (String, optional): Same as the one in the No-op operation, the separator is used to split multiple input values for CSV files e.g. ``detective|noir``.
 If it is not provided, then the whole value will be considered as an array.
 --------------

 Examples